About this project

 Deliah Balle

-Deliah is a respected leader and policy strategist with extensive experience in governance, engagement, and environmental management across the Rotorua region.
+Deliah Balle is a respected leader and policy strategist with extensive experience in governance, engagement and environmental management across the Rotorua region.
 She currently serves as Managing Director of Kahuawe Ltd, where she leads strategic initiatives and provides high-level consultancy services.
-With over six years as Deputy Chair of the Te Arawa River Iwi Trust and more than seven years as a Board Member of the TuhourangiTribal Authority, Deliah brings a deep commitment to iwi development, policy interpretation, and strategic vision.
+With over six years as Deputy Chair of the Te Arawa River Iwi Trust and more than seven years as a Board Member of the Tūhourangi Tribal Authority, Deliah brings a strong commitment to iwi development, policy interpretation and strategic vision.
 She also serves as the Tuhourangi Tribal Authority’s partner for the Wai Ora Kāinga Ora Project, playing a central role in aligning iwi aspirations with housing and wellbeing outcomes.
 Her leadership as Lead for the Water Reforms Entity B Iwi Secretariat under Kahuawe Ltd further demonstrates her expertise in managing complex reform processes and iwi engagement.
+Deliah is also leading policy and contracts strategic relationships for Te Arawa Lakes Trust.
+Throughout her career, Deliah has championed kaupapa Māori approaches to environmental and freshwater management, and advanced Māori interests through informed leadership, robust policy work, and collaborative governance.

 Te Tai Rāwhiti whānui, Taranaki whānui, Ta Imi Moriori